eat-sleep-fortnite-repeat/eat-sleep-foo-repeat.github.io/index.md

 ## Community Feedback
 To test the application, we took our website to the community to see what they had to say:

+Aiden's feedback:
+"I liked the searching and adding your own recipe functionality.
+I think the site could use a visual overhaul and some of the menus are confusing."

 # User Guide

 ## Logging in